RaoulGrn/movie-nights/README.md

 # MovieNights

 This project was made with React and Vite.
-The purpose of this app is to help you make a favorite movies list, based on personal ratings.
+The purpose of this app is to help you make a favorite movies list, based on personal ratings ( and to help me learn State Management).
 There is no back-end, the movies are saved in the browser's local storage.

 # Setup